vygr/ChrysaLisp/STATUS.md

 if you are running other processes then you will see the values react accordingly.

+New Hchart UI widget.
+Netmon and NetSpeed apps changed to use this and restructured the source while doing so.

 ------

 Update for the Netmon app.